swatidake/Manual-Testing-Case-Study-1/README.md

 Test cases for the Amazon web application, focusing on signup and sign-in functionalities.

+## Overview

+Comprehensive test cases to validate the functionality of the Amazon web application, specifically focusing on signup and sign-in functionalities.

 ## Test Scenarios

 ### Signup Functionality (TS 001)